Scroll to content

 Writing

-During reading we will be working our way through our class book ‘The Diamond of Drury Lane’ by Julia Golding where we will interrogate the text using the skills of inference and prediction as well as developing our vocabulary skills.
+During Reading we will be working our way through our class book ‘The Boy at the Back of the Class’ by Onjali Rauf, and interrogate the text using a variety of skills.
 The children will be able to continue with their own reading and testing their understanding using Accelerated Reader.

 PSHE

-Our PSHE topic this term is called ‘Healthy Me’.
-In this unit, children will learn about making healthy choices in our diet and being physically active as well as how to be a good friend.
+Our PSHE topic this term is called ‘Changing me’.
+In this unit, children will learn about the changes which boys and girls go through during puberty as well as understanding scientifically how babies are conceived.

 Science